firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=gyisgnzbhppbvsphucsw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Wed May 27 03:41:02 UTC 2015.
+The last time downloaded was found to be dated: Thu May 28 03:50:51 UTC 2015.

 The ipset `ib_bluetack_level2` has **78389** entries, **348732007** unique IPs.